[PREV - SCHOOL_OF_PAIN] [TOP]

 seems to be much worse at the

-hiphop events where the audience
+hip-hop events where the audience

 is largely black people...

-but I'm taking the risk,
+I'm taking the risk of offending

-because I think that
+because I think that unwillingness

-these subjects can be dangerous. dead when it's been
+be dangerous. dead when it's been

 forced into hiding.